 garagemadesimple.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com .
 The website is also an affiliate of a few other brands.

-Can Drywall Be Installed in an Unheated Garage?
+Can You Drywall an Unheated Garage?

 Drywall is a great sheathing material for garage walls.
 You can tuck away utilities such as electrical wiring, communication cables and plumbing behind the drywall.
 Overcoat the drywall with paint and make your garage more presentable and livable.

 An attached garage is more likely to be heated than a detached garage.
 But drywall is an excellent choice, even for an unheated detached garage.
-Get to know all about the advantages in my earlier post, 10 Reasons Why It Is Better To Drywall A Detached Garage.

 However, drywall and the installation of drywall can be adversely affected by low temperatures.
 The problems you may encounter are:

-Drywall Cracking in Cold
+Drywall May Crack in Extreme Cold

 For the most part these are hairline cracks and not visible, especially if the drywall has a flexible waterproof paint or covering on it.